matyastr/shivers-shaved-ice/src/pages/index.md

       link: /menu
 tiles:
   - title: Our Misson and Philosophy
-    content: Our mission is to foster connection among families and communities, one delicious treat at a time!"
+    content: Our mission is to foster connection among families and communities, one delicious treat at a time!
     image: /img/IMG_4608.jpeg
 ---